terrdv/dsa-arena/docs/architecture/redis.md

 ## 1. The one job: match room state

-Redis holds exactly one thing: the live state of an active match, via `RoomStore` (`server/internal/matchmaking/room.go`).
+Redis holds the live state of an active match, via `RoomStore` (`server/internal/matchmaking/room.go`).

 - Every match gets a key `room:{matchID}` → a JSON blob of both player IDs,